Servan42/GherkinSimpleParser/README.md

 ### Export as CSV for testplan in Excel with formula wrap

-**LIMITATION: GIVENs and THENs text can only be 255 character longs because excel is annoying.**
+**LIMITATION: GIVENs and THENs text can only be 255 character longs because excel is annoying.
+Hence, DocStrings are not exported in this mode**

 ```csharp
 GherkinObject gherkinObj = GherkinObject.Parse(inputLines));